 In addition to updating you on the results, our focus will be on analysis and opinion.
 We’ll be reading the local, European and international coverage of the election and share (and where necessary translate) interesting takes for you.

-On Sunday, the Atlantic Sentinel will be providing live analysis and commentary of the election in Germany.
+On Sunday, the Atlantic Sentinel will provide live analysis and commentary of the election in Germany.

 Our focus will be on opinion.
 We won’t be competing with big-name outlets to bring you the latest news, although we will of course report the most important results.